Itchy Girl Scout Camping Experience with Poison Ivy

 What I did not know at the time was that there was poison ivy in that wooded site.
-Apparently lots of it, and I am highly allergic.
+Apparently there was lots of it and I am highly allergic.

-Yes, we did get to take turns trying our hand at archery, and we sat around campfires at night roasting marshmallows and singing, but the joy of the camping was tainted by the ever spreading rash and discomfort.
+We did get to take turns trying our hand at archery and we sat around campfires at night roasting marshmallows and singing but the joy of the camping was tainted by the ever spreading rash and discomfort.

 Horseback riding was not allowed for me because they probably thought that I might infect other girls who might ride next on that same horse.
 Swimming had already been ruled out for me.